On the algebraic characterization of the category of 3-dimensional cobordisms: Introduction

 where the horizontal arrows represent quotient functors, while $\Phi$ and $\bbPhi$ are equivalences of categories.

 On the other hand, in \cite{AS} the universal algebraic category $\alg$ is defined and it is announced an unpublished result of Habiro \cite[Theorem 2.3]{AS}, according to which there is a category equivalence between the category of 3-dimensional cobordisms and $\alg$.
-We observe that while the elementary morphisms of $\alg$ and $\Hbb^r$ are basically the same (the only difference being the way in which the ribbon morphisms are introduced), in the set of axioms there are some important differences.
-The first one is that the Hopf algebra in $\alg$ is not required to have an integral, while both $\Alg$ and $\Hbb^r$ have two sided integrals.
-Moreover, in $\alg$ four new relations, regarding the ribbon structure, are added to the ones of Kerler's category $\Alg$ ((see ${\mathtt h10-13}$) in Table \ref{table-Alg-axioms/fig}) and they are all different from relations \(r8-9) in the definition of $\Hbb^r$.
+The main difference in the elementary morphisms of $\alg$ and $\Hbb^r$ is that while both $\Alg$ and $\Hbb^r$ introduce the two sided integrals as elementary morphisms, this is not done in $\alg$.
+Moreover, in $\alg$ four new relations, regarding the ribbon structure, are added to the ones of Kerler's category $\Alg$ ((see ${\mathtt h10-13}$) in Table \ref{table-Alg-axioms/fig}) and they are all different from relations \(r8-9), \(d) and \(n) in the definition of $\Hbb^r$.

 The goal of these notes is to summarize the results in \cite{BP}, related to the algebraic structures of the cobordism categories, in order to facilitate their use and to investigate the independence of the axioms of $\H^r$ and $\Hbb^r$ and the relationship between the categories $\Hbb^r$ and $\alg$.